 It doesn’t take a rocket scientist to notice that the MacBook Pro and iPad Pro have hugely different designs, each with their own considerations.
 Let’s start with the iPad Pro.

 Apple’s top-of-the-line iPad comes in 11-inch and 12.9-inch sizes, and space gray and silver colours.
-In October 2018 Apple completely redesigned the iPad Pro to feature much thinner bezels and a flat-edged chassis.
-On the back is a 12-megapixel camera and Apple’s Smart Connector for hooking up accessories like external keyboards.
+In October 2018 Apple completely redesigned the iPad Pro to feature much thinner bezels and a flat-edged chassis, and that was refined further in March 2020 with the addition of a dual-lens camera, complemented by a LiDAR sensor.
+On the back is a 10-megapixel ultra-wide camera and a 12-megapixel wide-angle camera.
+There’s also the aforementioned LiDAR sensor, and Apple’s Smart Connector for hooking up accessories like external keyboards.

-The redesigned iPad Pro is now 0.23 inches thick, making it Apple’s thinnest iPad on offer.
-Weighing between 1.03 pounds and 1.4 pounds (depending on size and configuration), it’s light enough to throw in a backpack and take wherever you go.
+The iPad Pro is 0.23 inches thick, making it Apple’s thinnest iPad on offer.
+Weighing between 1.04 pounds and 1.42 pounds (depending on size and configuration), it’s light enough to throw in a backpack and take wherever you go.
 But the MacBook Pro is a very different beast.
-It comes in 13.3-inch and 15.4-inch sizes, and those larger dimensions compared to the iPad Pro mean the weight is increased too, tipping the scales at 3.02 pounds and 4.02 pounds respectively.
+It comes in 13.3-inch and 16-inch sizes, and those larger dimensions compared to the iPad Pro mean the weight is increased too, tipping the scales at 3.02 pounds and 4.3 pounds respectively.

 Like the iPad Pro, the MacBook Pro has an all-metal chassis construction.
 Both devices are extremely well-made and feel truly premium — no flimsy plastic casings here.
 There are other similarities, such as how both use USB-C ports (you get one on the iPad Pro and either two or four on the MacBook, depending on display size and configuration).
 Note, though, that the MacBook Pro’s ports support Thunderbolt 3’s super speedy transfer speeds of up to 40Gbps and support for external graphics; the iPad Pro’s port only supports USB-C speeds of up to 10Gbps.